 CEDA's patrons champion the organisation's mission and goals.

-CEDA's patrons have made valuable contributions to CEDA
+CEDA's patrons have made valuable contributions to CEDA over many years.

 CEDA has four patrons: